 The Foursquare church in Ojai was vibrant for decades going back to the 70’s.
 However, it significantly declined and was eventually closed about three years ago.
 For the last year and half, a small congregation, not associated with the Foursquare denomination, has rented the facilities on Sundays.

 One of the issues facing church-planters is income.
 Will financial support come from churches and people who believe in the vision or will it come from getting a job in the community?
 Though the Pastor Zack has tremendous support, he has chosen to seek employment.
-Prior to becoming a pastor, he was a licensed electrician and has begun to work several days a month for an electrical contractor in Ojai as they pursue moving from Santa Clarita to the community God has called them to.
+Prior to becoming a pastor, he was a licensed electrician and has begun to work full-time for an electrical contractor in Ojai as they pursue moving from Santa Clarita to the community God has called them to.

 - Diane is finishing her master¹s and is scheduled to be done in November.
 Pray for these next few months as she pushes to complete her schooling.